 The OSCI input can be overdriven by an LVCMOS driver or by one side of a differential driver through an AC coupling capacitor.
+The OSCI input is internally biased at 1V.
 The OSCO pin can be left floating.
 The amplitude of the input signal should be between 500mV and 1.8V and the slew rate should not be less than 0.2V/ns.
+For 1.8V LVCMOS, inputs can be DC-coupled into the device as shown in Figure 43.
 For 3.3V LVCMOS inputs, the amplitude must be reduced from full swing to at least half the swing in order to prevent signal interference with the power rail and to reduce internal noise.
-For limits on the frequency that can be used, see Table 36.
+For limits on the frequency that can be used, see Table 35.